 For more detailed equipment information, please visit this article.

-Some organizations place restrictions on their networks that prevent RMS SampleSync, our sound library delivery utility, from running.
+Some organizations place restrictions on their networks that prevent Show Delivery Utility and RMS SampleSync (our sound library delivery utility) from running.
 Here are a few things you can try to work around this:

 Yes you can!

-1. Using another computer connected to the internet, download and install the software from this webpage:
+1. Using another computer connected to the internet, download your particular product from our website.

-2. After the install is completed, you will be prompted to samplesync, follow through with that process, selecting "download from internet" and then select "sync selected show."
-This process should take some time complete.
-Once the sample sync process is complete, follow through the steps until the program has quit.
+4. After the install is completed, you will be prompted to sync your show (Show Delivery) and your samples (Samplesync).
+Follow through both process’, selecting "download from internet" and then select "sync selected show."
+This process can take some time complete.

 Sinfonia requires a minimum 4GB of available memory.
 However, even if you have 4GB of physical RAM installed, the amount of memory you have to work with may be substatantially less, depending on the way your computer is configured.
 Many factors, including other programs, number of user accounts, network protocols, etc. can eat away at available memory.